ARM-software/CMSIS-DSP/README.md

 Of course, on your fast model or virtual hardware you should use the right configuration file (to enable float, to enable FVP, to enable semihosting if needed for the examples ...)

+## Code size

+The linker may be able, in some cases, to remove the unused tables (like FFT tables) but:

+* It is not a robust solution because it is dependent on how the code is written and the linker is not always able to deduce that some tables are not used
+* It often leads to a coding style where implementation details are visible for the initializations (to help the linker).
+It thus makes it more difficult to move between different architectures
+* It often relies on toolchain features which are embedded related but CMSIS-DSP is also used on very high end system where those features may be missing

+For all those reasons, compilation options have been introduced to control what's included in the library build.
+Those options are providing a more complex but more robust and portable solution.

+If no new option is defined, everything will behave as usual and as consequence all tables will be included in the build.
+There are lot of FFT tables and some are big (F64, 4096 samples for instance).

+If `ARM_DSP_CONFIG_TABLES` is defined then the new compilation options will be taken into account.

+It is strongly suggested to use the new Python script `cmsisdspconfig.py` to generate the `-D` options to use on the compiler command line.

+    pip install streamlit
+    streamlit run cmsisdspconfig.py

+If you use `cmake`, it is also easy since high level options are defined and they will select the right compilation options.

+For instance, if you want to use the `arm_rfft_fast_f32` for a 32 sample RFFT, in` fft.cmake` you'll see an option `RFFT_FAST_F32_32`.

+If you don't use cmake nor the Python script, you can just look at `fft.cmake` or `interpol.cmake` in `Source` to see which compilation options are needed.

+We see, that the following symbols need to be enabled for `RFFT_FAST_F32_32` with 32 samples:

+* `ARM_TABLE_TWIDDLECOEF_F32_16 `
+* `ARM_TABLE_BITREVIDX_FLT_16`
+* `ARM_TABLE_TWIDDLECOEF_RFFT_F32_32`
+* `ARM_TABLE_TWIDDLECOEF_F32_16`

+In addition to that, `ARM_FFT_ALLOW_TABLES` must also be defined.

+This last symbol is required because if no transform functions are included in the build, then by default all flags related to FFT tables are ignored.

 ## Folders and files

 The only folders required to build and use CMSIS-DSP Library are: